+The Trust has two owned solar PV systems to increase the amount of renewable energy we generate on our sites.
+These are located at City Hospital (Birmingham Midland Eye Centre) and Rowley Regis Hospital.
+During 2020-21, our solar PV systems generated 81,786 KWH of renewable energy.
 The Trust is working with suppliers to gather data on water consumption.
 We are committed to making ongoing improvements to ensure that water is used wisely and efficiently so that we can work towards our aim of stabilising consumption.
 This has been a challenge in recent times, with more intensive services and stringent regulations on water safety and hygiene.